 It has been six full years since the decision in Alice Corp. v CLS Bank, 134 S.Ct.
 2347 (2014), which shook the world of United States patent law and left many patent owners, examiners and practitioners reevaluating their views on what is patentable.
-Since Alice, the United States Patent and Trademark Office (USPTO) has actively tried to sync up its approach to determining subject matter eligibility with the approach taken by the Supreme Court, as well as to help clarify its examination approach by providing guidance to the patent community.
+Since the Alice case, the United States Patent and Trademark Office (USPTO) has actively tried to sync up its approach to determining subject matter eligibility with the approach taken by the Supreme Court, as well as to help clarify its examination approach by providing guidance to the patent community.
 Today, while some confusion remains, thanks to the USPTO’s efforts and a working knowledge developed over time, we have come a long way from the initial disarray caused by the 2014 Alice case.

 Alice and the Supreme Court